It’s been nearly 14 years since my last maternity leave.

 I’m trying my best to figure it out!
 I know what I should do with it, but this isn’t any time to be leading with my head – I am intuitively aware of the need to lead with my heart.

 What a long time in coming!
-I’m exhausted by a growth process that has taken (literally) years, yet what is being birthed has arrived well-nourished, perfectly formed and surprisingly health-full considering my own flawed existence and previously failed attempts at creating from my own strengths something that only God can do.
+I’m exhausted by a growth process that has taken (literally) years, yet what is being birthed has arrived well-nourished, perfectly formed and surprisingly health-full considering my own flawed existence and previously failed attempts at creating from my own strength something that only God can do.

 Emotions wash over me in torrents as: Joy!
 Awe!
 Fear!
 Insecurity!
 Wonder!
 Apprehension!
 Amazement!
 Uncertainty!
 What I thought was becoming and what has begun to arrive are not exactly the same, and I am caught un-expecting (both the best and the worst) between bouts of laughter and streams of tears.